How to shine at interview for a graduate job in consumer goods

 What to expect from FMCG interviews at different stages

-Second interviews are likely to take place at an assessment centre, with a member of staff from the business area the candidate has applied to.
-They tend to be broadly competency-based.
+Second interviews are typically face-to-face and are likely to take place at an assessment centre, with a member of staff from the business area the candidate has applied to.
+Again, they tend to be broadly competency-based.
 Try not to repeat examples that you have already used on your application form or at the first interview.
 Be prepared to go into detail about any examples you give.

 You may be also invited to one or more final interviews.
-These typically take place with senior members of staff, whether from the recruitment team or from the business area you have applied to.
+These may be with senior members of staff, whether from the recruitment team or from the business area you have applied to.
 You may be asked more technical questions at this stage.
 For example, if you have applied to a marketing scheme, you may be asked to review product packaging and recommend changes.

 Example questions for interviews with consumer goods companies